 It now takes only 35 minutes to get to from Doolin to Inis Mor.
 Doolin Ferry Co. operates the largest and fastest ferry fleet from Doolin.
 We sail daily from March to early November direct, at 10:00 and 14:30 (indirect at 11:00 & 13:00).
 We sail from Inis Mor to Doolin at 10:45 and 16:00 every day.

 The main harbour Cill Rónán (Kilronan Village) where the ferry arrives is a bustling port.
 There are several pubs, restaurants, and cafes.
-Visitors can travel around the island by bicycle, mini-bus and pony & trap tours.
-There are beaches that ribbon the coastline of Inis Mór where you can enjoy picnicking, fishing, and even have a swim!
+Visitors can travel around the Island by bicycle, mini-bus, and pony & trap tours.
+After a day of exciting sightseeing there are beaches that ribbon the coastline of Inis Mór where you can enjoy picnicking, fishing, and even have a swim!